theislab/multigrate_reproducibility/README.md

 # multigrate_reproducibility

-Reproducibility notebooks and code for the [multigrate](https://github.com/theislab/multigrate) package.
+Reproducibility notebooks for the RECOMB 2025 submission 'Integration and querying of multimodal single-cell data with product-of-experts VAE'.
+For the package, see [multigrate](https://github.com/theislab/multigrate).

-See ICML Comp Bio Workshop 2021 [paper](https://www.biorxiv.org/content/10.1101/2022.03.16.484643v1).
+Also see ICML Comp Bio Workshop 2021 [paper](https://www.biorxiv.org/content/10.1101/2022.03.16.484643v1).